-Wareable speaks to VP of Fitness Technologies Jay Blahnik about 10 years of Apple Watch
+Wareable speaks exclusively to VP of Fitness Technologies Jay Blahnik about a decade of Apple Watch.

-It’s been 10 years since the Apple Watch launched — and changed the smartwatch landscape forever.
-When it arrived on wrists in early 2015, smartwatches were plagued by questions about why someone would wear a computer on their wrist — and fitness was one of the first definitive answers.
+Today marks 10 years since the Apple Watch launched and changed the smartwatch landscape forever.
+When it arrived on wrists in early 2015, the usefulness of smartwatches was widely questioned, and fitness was one of the first definitive answers.

 “If we look back at the 10 years, what I think we’re most proud of, and we’re thrilled to see, is that Apple Watch can meet you where you’re at,” Blahnik told Wareable.